 While “no kill” is a popular phrase in today’s animal welfare environment, we do not find its use responsible.
 We discourage the use of the phrase “no kill” as it is often misunderstood and hides the problems of safety, overpopulation and responsible ownership that our communities face.
 Instead, we want to be clear to our supporters and the public how we make the difficult choice of humane euthanasia when it is absolutely required.

 The East Bay SPCA will euthanize an animal whose poor health cannot be managed humanely by our highly skilled medical staff or consulting specialists, or an animal whose condition puts other shelter animals or workers at risk.
 We also will choose euthanasia when an animal has negative behaviors that are beyond our ability to modify or manage, such as severe aggression toward other dogs or people.
 This is especially true if the animal presents a safety hazard to potential adopters or the community or is experiencing a poor quality of life.

 In fact, keeping such animals in shelters while thousands of healthy, adoptable animals are euthanized because there is no place to keep them could be considered an unconscionable decision.
 To see our animal statistics tables, click here.

 For members of the community with owned animals, we provide resources through our behavior helpline and veterinary clinic for cases in which quality of life or safety are in question to help determine appropriate outcomes.

 We Serve Vegetarian Foods

-We respect that dietary choices are quite personal, and we do not intend to dictate what anyone eats.
-However, as an animal welfare organization, we have now better aligned with our mission by implementing a vegetarian menu for all East Bay SPCA events.
+We respect that dietary choices are personal, and we do not intend to dictate what anyone eats.
+Vegetarian cuisine and options abound, especially in the Bay Area.